Citadelle Laferrière: History

 In the event of an invasion, Christophe planned to have his military burn the valuable crops and food stocks along the coast, then retreat to the fortress, setting ambushes along the sole mountain path leading to the Citadelle.

 Christophe suffered a stroke in 1820, and some of his troops mutinied.
 Shortly afterwards, he committed suicide—according to legend, by shooting himself with a silver bullet.
 Loyal followers covered his body in quicklime and entombed it in one of the Citadelle's interior courtyards to prevent others from mutilating the corpse.

 Description

-The colossal physical dimensions of the fortress have made it a Haitian national symbol, featured on currency, stamps, and tourist ministry posters.
+The colossal physical dimensions of the fortress have made it a Haitian national symbol, featured on currency, stamps, and tourist-ministry posters.
 The fortress walls rise 40 m from the mountaintop and the entire complex, including cannonball stocks but excluding the surrounding grounds, covers an area of 10000 m2.
-Workers laid the large foundation stones of the fortress directly into the stone of the mountaintop, using a mortar mixture that included quicklime, molasses, and the blood of local cows and goats—and cows hooves that they cooked to a glue and added to the mix to give the mortar added strength and bonding power.
+Workers laid the large foundation stones of the fortress directly into the stone of the mountaintop, using a mortar mixture that included quicklime, molasses, the blood of local cows and goats, and cows' hooves that were cooked to a glue and added to the mix to give the mortar added strength and bonding power.